-Supermarket Accidents Compensation Calculator
+Supermarket Accidents Compensation Claims

 Over the past few decades, the retail market has been dominated by the emergence of supermarkets.
 The amount of people doing their shopping at small, local stores has reduced drastically as the ‘big four’ supermarket chains have entered every city, drawing custom from millions of people every day.
 Together, the so-called big four supermarkets (Tesco, Asda, Sainsbury's and Morrisons) make up more than 70% of the country’s grocery sales, with Tesco being the biggest grocery store.
 In 2017, Britons spent £7.2 billion pounds in Tesco stores, making Tesco the country’s highest earning supermarket chain.